 Solgar makes a simple, straightforward, no-BS biotin supplement.
 It delivers 10,000 micrograms and nothing else, save for a vegetarian-friendly cellulose capsule and a few binders to hold the capsule together, making it an excellent pick.

-Given Solgar’s good reputation for purity, it’s a good buy for anyone who wants a minimalist high-dose biotin supplement.
+Given Solgar’s good reputation for purity and supplement quality, it’s a good buy for anyone who wants a minimalist high-dose biotin supplement.

 Zhou Hairfluence is more of a total solution to hair thickness and fullness—yes, it’s got biotin, but it’s also got about a dozen other ingredients, including other B vitamins, pantothenic acid, MSM, collagen hydrolysate, and even pure keratin (the protein hair is made out of).

 The theory here is to load up your body with all the ingredients it needs to pump out hair as fast and as thick as possible.
 As a biotin supplement, it functions pretty well, delivering 5,000 micrograms per dose (however, do note that a dose is two capsules, not one).